 Coupa selects Infrastructure providers (IaaS) with world-class data centers, allowing Coupa to provide a high level of uninterrupted service to its clients.
 Most Coupa customers are hosted with the Amazon Web Services (AWS) Global Infrastructure.
 AWS provides a highly reliable, scalable, and secure environment.
 Coupa inherits several processes and scalability safeguards from running within the AWS Global Infrastructure.
 Coupa works with AWS architects on a regular basis to validate alignment with AWS best practices for security, availability, and integrity.
-As described in Figure 1, the Coupa production backup configuration runs in a master, slave, and tertiary slave architecture, across three different unique data centers across two different geographic regions.
+As described in the figure below, the Coupa production backup configuration runs in a source, replica, and tertiary replica architecture, across three different unique data centers across two different geographic regions.
 The data center recovery planning process is managed by our Infrastructure providers and Sub-Processors.
 Each provider supporting the production environment undergoes a risk assessment to review their security and recovery strategies.

 As part of the internal annual review, Recovery Time Objectives (RTO) and Maximum Tolerable Downtimes (MTD) are calculated and updated.
 The expectation is that the downtime is infrequent due to our data center recovery planning, but if a disaster does strike, the RTO is 60 minutes.

 |Availability of the Coupa application to customers||1 hour||24 hours|